position Head Coach

 Alma Mater Saint Joseph's College (Ind.), 1992

 Kevin McGuff was named head coach of The Ohio State University women’s basketball program on April 16, 2013, becoming the eighth coach in program history.
-McGuff’s 17-year head coaching career consists of nine years at Xavier University (214-73) and two years at the University of Washington (41-26) before arriving in Columbus.
-He holds a .704 overall winning percentage with a career mark of 392-165.
+McGuff’s 19-year head coaching career consists of nine years at Xavier University (214-73) and two years at the University of Washington (41-26) before arriving in Columbus.
+He holds a .676 overall winning percentage with a career mark of 399-191.
+Following the conclusion of the 2021-22 season, the NCAA ruled on violations by a past staff member, resulting in the vacation of numerous wins from the 2016-17, 2017-18 and 2018-19 seasons.

 In his first season, McGuff led a relatively young and inexperienced group to a 17-18 record against a schedule strength that consistently ranked in the top 3 throughout the year.
 The Buckeyes started the season with a 70-61 win on the road at West Virginia, a team that went on to earn a No. 2 seed in the NCAA tournament.
 Overall, Ohio State defeated five of the 64 teams in the NCAA field last season, including a one-point buzzer-beater loss to Gonzaga and a four-point loss at Georgia.